• Skip to primary navigation

 More

 Non-alcoholic homemade eggnog is thick, sweet, creamy, and smooth.
-This homemade version is cooked on the stove, made without alcohol, and loaded with eggs for that classic holiday flavor.
+This popular Christmas drink is cooked on the stove, made without alcohol, and loaded with eggs for that classic holiday flavor.
 I mean nothing says the holidays more than a cup of festive classic eggnog, am I right?
-Plus, homemade nog is way easier to make than you think.
-So, if you are still buying store-bought eggnog, take one sip of this homemade version and I bet you'll never look back!

 Non-alcoholic homemade eggnog is thick, sweet, creamy, and smooth.
 This family-friendly version of a classic holiday drink is way better than store-bought. | aheadofthyme.com